Skip to product information

 However, the figure in the painting, far from teaching anything, merely gazes quietly at the world.

-a world that remains inexplicable even when one attempts to understand it.
+A world that remains inexplicable even when one attempts to know it.

-In other words, this work contains Magritte's characteristic intellectual paradox, where
+In other words, this work contains a typical Magrittean intellectual paradox:

 View full details